Brian Walters: Career

 In the 2017 Australia Day Honours list Walters was made a Member of the Order of Australia (AM) "for significant service to conservation through environmental protection law, and to human rights advocacy in Victoria."

 In 2018-20 he led the Australian arm of the team acting for Torres Strait Islanders in their case before the United Nations Human Rights Committee concerning Australia’s violation of their human rights by inaction on climate change.

-Walters is a poet, and in 2019 his volume Angels, like laundry, was launched by poet Mark Tredinnick.

-His second poetry book, Brink, was published in 2020.

-In 2021 the hard copy version of Treason was published.

-His third poetry book, Mothlight, was published in 2022.

-Personal life

-Walters married Sally Polmear (daughter of Professor Ian Polmear and Valerie Polmear) on 21 December 1985.
-They have two children.